 - Distance Learning/Online Courses Distance learning/online courses shall be defined as those courses and programs in which 95 percent or more of class time is delivered by distance technology.
 Actual contact time should follow the same guidelines as traditional in-seat courses.
 Online courses should meet an equivalent of the required 750 minutes of instruction per credit hour per 15-week semester and expect the minimum of 1,500 minutes (2 class hours; 100 minutes per week) of out-of-class student work. - Hybrid A course is considered hybrid (or blended) when it has the following characteristics: (1) the course is a carefully designed integration of online and in-seat experiences using aspects of both environments to meet the learning objectives and (2) a significant portion of the traditional in-seat class time is replaced by online components.
-For example, a course that is taught (50 percent online, 50 percent in-seat) would require that 375 minutes of instruction per semester hour must be conducted in-seat and that 375 minutes of instruction per semester hour must be conducted via distance per 15-week semester.
+For example, a course that is taught (50 percent online, 50 percent in-seat) would require that 375 minutes of instruction per semester hour must be conducted via distance per 15-week semester.
 In addition, the minimum of 1,500 minutes (2 class hours; 100 minutes per week) of out-of-class student work is expected.